-Our goal is to prevent and treat the major causes of blindness by developing next-generation therapeutics for chronic, high-prevalence retinal diseases.
+Our goal is to prevent and treat the major causes of blindness by developing and commercializing next-generation therapeutics for chronic, high-prevalence retinal diseases.

-Throughout 2019 and into 2020, we have generated clinical data with our most advanced product candidate, KSI-301, a biologic therapy built with our antibody biopolymer conjugate platform, or ABC Platform, which is designed to maintain potent and effective drug levels in ocular tissues for longer periods than the currently-marketed biologic medicines used to treat retinal diseases.
-To date, KSI-301 has been administered approximately 800 times to approximately 250 patients.
+Throughout 2019 and 2020, we have generated clinical data with our most advanced product candidate, KSI-301, a biologic therapy built with our antibody biopolymer conjugate platform, or ABC Platform, which is designed to maintain potent and effective drug levels in ocular tissues for longer periods than the currently-marketed biologic medicines used to treat retinal diseases.
+To date, KSI-301 has been administered more than 1,500 times to more than 400 patients representing more than 250 patient-years of clinical experience.
 We believe that KSI-301, if approved, has the potential to be an important therapy to treat patients with wet age-related macular degeneration, or wet AMD, diabetic retinopathy, or DR, including diabetic macular edema, or DME, and macular edema due to retinal vein occlusion, or RVO.

-In our ongoing Phase 1b clinical study, in which enrollment is complete, we have administered multiple doses of KSI-301 to treatment-naïve patients with wet AMD, DME or RVO, and we continue to observe promising safety, efficacy, and clinical durability in the emerging data in each of the retinal diseases under study.
-We believe the data support an acceleration of efforts to bring KSI-301 to the market in these retinal diseases and that the data lend confidence to the design of our current and planned pivotal studies of KSI-301.
-We believe these clinical studies, if successful, may demonstrate a meaningfully differentiated clinical profile of KSI-301 as compared to current therapies, and we also believe that this profile would allow KSI-301 to compete effectively in the evolving commercial and product landscape.
-The potential clinical (and thus commercial/competitive) advantages of a long-acting retinal therapeutic such as KSI-301 go well beyond fewer and less frequent injections over time, and also include the potential for patients to better retain their vision over the long term due to fewer missed treatments or drug holidays resulting from more manageable treatment schedules.
-Moreover, a longer-acting medicine allows patients with vision-threatening diseases to remain on effective treatment even in context of disruptions in the ordinary course as well as extraordinary disruptions such as that exemplified by the COVID-19 pandemic, where more frequent clinic visits may not be possible or allowed in certain regions or countries.
+In our ongoing Phase 1b clinical study, in which enrollment is complete, we have administered multiple doses of KSI-301 to treatment-naïve patients with wet AMD, DME or RVO, and we continue to observe promising safety, efficacy, and clinical durability data in each of the retinal diseases under study.
+We believe the data support an acceleration of efforts to bring KSI-301 to the market in these retinal diseases and that the data lend confidence to the design of our currently-ongoing and planned pivotal (registrational) studies of KSI-301.
+We believe these registrational clinical studies, if successful, may demonstrate a meaningfully differentiated clinical profile of KSI-301 as compared to current therapies, and we also believe that this profile would allow KSI-301 to compete effectively in the evolving commercial and product landscape.
+The potential clinical (and thus commercial/competitive) advantages of a long-acting retinal therapeutic such as KSI-301 go well beyond fewer and less frequent injections over time and also include the potential for patients to retain their vision over the long term due to fewer missed treatments and/or fewer drug holidays, as a result of more manageable treatment schedules.
+Moreover, a longer-acting medicine allows patients with vision-threatening diseases to remain on effective treatment even in context of treatment disruptions that occur in ordinary circumstances (such as missed visits due to travel or concurrent illnesses), as well as extraordinary disruptions of regular treatment such as that exemplified by the COVID-19 pandemic, where more frequent clinic visits may not be desirable, possible or allowed in certain regions or countries.

-Based on the encouraging data that continue to be observed in our Phase 1b study, we are planning to expand the KSI-301 clinical pivotal program in the second half of 2020, and we are also entering into the manufacturing-related commitments necessary for KSI-301's commercial scale-up and BLA submission.
-We believe the intersection of these clinical and manufacturing trajectories are on track per our "2022 Vision" to submit a single BLA for wAMD, DME and RVO in calendar year 2022.
+Based on the encouraging data that continue to be observed in our Phase 1b study, we have expanded the KSI-301 clinical pivotal program in the third quarter of 2020, and we have entered into the manufacturing-related commitments necessary for KSI-301's commercial scale-up and BLA submission.
+We believe the intersection of these clinical and manufacturing activities remain on track per our "2022 Vision" to submit a single BLA for wet AMD, DME and RVO in calendar year 2022.
+We successfully recruited patients into both of our paired pivotal studies in DME (GLEAM and GLIMMER) and into our pivotal study in RVO (BEACON) in the third quarter of 2020.
+The pivotal study for wet AMD (DAZZLE) began recruiting in the third quarter of 2019 and completed U.S. patient enrollment in the third quarter of 2020.
+DAZZLE patient recruitment in the EU is expected to complete in the fourth quarter of 2020.